pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

         }
 ```

+>
-Concerning the PROVISIONNING BLOCK
+> **Concerning the PROVISIONNING BLOCK**
+>
-Make sure you request proper access to both front & back cameras : Scanning QR Code requires camera, and Identification Webview requires selfie camera.
+> - Make sure you request proper access to both front & back cameras : Scanning QR Code requires camera, and Identification Webview requires selfie camera.
-Code depends on OS.
+> - Code depends on OS.
 Please refer to full documentation (requires an NDA to be signed), thank you for your understanding.
+>

 ### Obtain Secret Code